E28MS/CloudPortfolio/Projects/Bicep/Project Overview.md

 - The following IP ranges are used: `10.10.10.0/24` & `10.20.20.0/24`.
 - All subnets must be protected by a subnet-level firewall.
 - SSH or RDP connections to the web server may only be made from the admin server.
-- Do not hesitate to suggest or implement improvements in the architecture, but make tough choices to meet the deadline.

-In developing the CDK/Bicep app, ensure you start small and add features incrementally.
+In developing the Bicep app, ensure you start small and add features incrementally.
 Make sure you always have a commit/branch you can fall back on with a working version of your application.
 You can label commits with Git Tags that are easily found in GitHub.
 Once your code meets the requirements mentioned above, you can use the tag 'v1.0'.

 Most participants use about €30-40 for the entire project.
 There is an absolute maximum of €50 per participant.
 If you exceed this, the project will be stopped immediately.